-So, have you ever wondered what it would be like to play a 7-string guitar (if so, check out our guide toBudget 7-String Guitars or our Best 7-String list.)
-Or do you have one and are just curious about different 7 string guitar tunings?
-Then this is the right place.
-Today we’re going to walk you through some of the most popular and interesting tunings for seven string guitars.
+Have you ever wondered what it would be like to play a 7-string guitar?
+(If so, check out our guide toBudget 7-String Guitars or our Best 7-String list.)
+Or do you already have one and are just curious about different 7-string guitar tunings?
+Either way, you’ve come to the right place.
+Today, we’re going to walk you through some of the most popular and interesting tunings for seven-string guitars.

-For those unaware, a seven-string guitar is exactly what it says, a guitar with a seventh string.
+For those unaware, a seven-string guitar is exactly what it says: a guitar with a seventh string.
 This string is usually tuned lower than the 6th string, giving it an extended range.

-- Minimum scale length: 25.5” (26”5 recommended)
+- Minimum scale length: 25.5” (26.5″ recommended)

 - Used by: Trivium (Shogun), Haken (The Virus), Dream Theatre (many different songs)

 This is the standard tuning of the modern 7-string guitar.
 It’s the same as E standard, but the 7th string is tuned a fourth down from the low E, making it a low B. This 7-string guitar tuning is so popular because the intervals between the lowest strings are the same as on a six-string guitar.
 It also allows you to play in E standard as if the guitar has 6 strings.
 A popular variation of this tuning is when the G string is tuned up a semitone to G#.
-This makes the shifts the major 3rd interval up one string, allowing the player to play familiar chords shapes one strong lower.
-Other popular variations are tuning all the strings down to A# standard or A standard for instance.
+This makes the shifts the major 3rd interval up one string, allowing the player to play familiar chord shapes one strong lower.
+Other popular variations are tuning all the strings down to A# standard or A standard, for instance.
 B standard is very popular with all sorts of metal bands, with styles ranging from thrash-metal to complicated prog-groups.

-Drop A tuning (A-E-A-D-G-B-e)
+7-String Guitar Tuning – Drop A Tuning (A-E-A-D-G-B-e)

-- Minimum scale length: 25”5 (26,5-27” recommended)
+- Minimum scale length: 25.5″ (26.5-27” recommended)

 - Used by: Slipknot (certain songs on All Hope Is Gone), Amon Amarth (many different songs), Nile (most songs)

-This 7 string tuning basically takes the drop D concept, but tuned down a fourth.
+This 7-string tuning basically takes the Drop D concept, but tuned down a fourth.
 This once again allows the player to play in E standard.
-The only difference between Drop A and B standard is that the low B is tuned down to an A. This makes the interval between the 6th and 7th string a fifths, which makes it easier to play power chords.
-It also makes it easier to play inverted major or minor 3rds, and suspended chords.
-These sorts of tunings are ever popular with metal bands who play fast power chord sequences, or modern metal bands who play with a lot of complex chords.
+The only difference between Drop A and B standard is that the low B is tuned down to an A. This makes the interval between the 6th and 7th string a fifth, which makes it easier to play power chords.
+It also makes it easier to play inverted major or minor 3rds and suspended chords.
+These sorts of tunings are popular with metal bands who play fast power chord sequences or modern metal bands who play with a lot of complex chords.

-Drop G tuning (G-D-G-C-F-A-d)
+7-String Guitar Tuning – Drop G Tuning (G-D-G-C-F-A-d)

-- Minimum scale length: 26,5” (27” recommended)
+- Minimum scale length: 26.5” (27” recommended)

 - Used by: Periphery (certain songs on most albums), Born of Osiris (many different songs)

-Open C tuning (G-C-G-C-G-C-E)
+7-String Guitar Tuning – Open C Tuning (G-C-G-C-G-C-E)

-- Minimum scale length 26,5” (27” recommended)
+- Minimum scale length 26.5” (27” recommended)

 - Used by Devin Townsend (many different songs)

 This is a very interesting tuning, as all the strings are tuned to the notes in a C major triad.
 This opens up lots of possibilities for interesting chord voicings.
-This tuning is more popular one six-string guitars, where a variety of open chords are being used as tunings.
+This tuning is more popular on six-string guitars, where a variety of open chords are being used as tunings.
 Tunings like Open G and Open D are very popular in genres with slide guitar, like blues and country.
 These tunings are also popular with acoustic guitarists who want to take their basic chords to the next level.
-These tunings are very fun to experiment with and are a great songwriting tool for discovering new sounds that you wouldn’t have on a more standard tuning.
+These tunings are fun to experiment with and are a great songwriting tool for discovering new sounds that you wouldn’t get on a more standard tuning.

 An example of an artist who uses open tunings on seven-string guitars is Devin Townsend.

-- Minimum scale length 26,5” (27” recommended)
+- Minimum scale length 26.5” (27” recommended)

 - Used by Killswitch Engage, Periphery

-Drop E tuning (E-B-E-A-D-G-B)
+7-String Guitar Tuning – Drop E Tuning (E-B-E-A-D-G-B)

-- Minimum scale length 27” (28-28,5” recommended)
+- Minimum scale length 27” (28-28.5” recommended)

 - Used by Meshuggah (all albums)

-Drop E is usually played on 8 string guitars, but it’s absolutely achievable on a 7 string guitar.
-Drop E is often used in the more extreme styles of progressive metal, like Djent for instance.
+Drop E is usually played on 8-string guitars, but it’s absolutely achievable on a 7-string.
+Drop E is often used in the more extreme styles of progressive metal, like Djent, for instance.
 This tuning is so crazy that if a band that plays in Drop E has a bass player, the bass player usually tunes UP to be in the same register (From E-A-D-G to E-B-E-A).
 Tuning an octave down is nearly impossible on a bass guitar, and what’s the point?
 As long as the guitars and bass are mixed well, the bass player doesn’t even have to play lower than the guitarist(s) for the mix to sound full.
 If you’re going to experiment with some of the more extreme tunings like this, you’ll need to use the best quality strings to help preserve your tuning stability.

 Before you leave, check out some of our other trending buying guides and reviews:

 - Best Guitar Setup Tool Kits

-- What Are The Advantages of A Tusq Nut Vs A Bone Nut?
+- What Are The Advantages of a Tusq Nut vs a Bone Nut?

 Main image courtesy of wikipedia.